-Create a subsystem that will keep track of counts and measurements from the parts of the system and provide a framework to produce meaningful reports with meaningful data, refer to figure 8.
+Create a subsystem that will keep track of counts and measurements from the parts of the system and provide a framework to produce meaningful reports with meaningful data.
 The measurement subsystem will be most useful if it creates information reports for the maintenance staff at regular intervals.

-MEASUREMENTS PROVIDE a way for SYSTEM INTEGRITY [7] to check the system activity levels.
+MEASUREMENTS PROVIDE a way for SYSTEM INTEGRITY [Hanm02] to check the system activity levels.